Skip to main content

 Validators

-• Store: Only batch hashes
+• Store: Only batch hashes and proofs

 • Process: Verify ZK proofs

-• See: Zero TX visibility
+• See: Zero transaction visibility

 Next Steps